This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 GARAGE

 The walls are in overall adequate condition.
-The rear wall has been completely rebuilt.
 The floor is serviceable.
 The garage doors are functional.

 The automatic door openers were operated, and appeared to function in an acceptable manner.
 A safety device is provided to stop the door from closing if an item is in the way.
 An inventory of the transmitters was not conducted and should be obtained prior to closing if available.